MiguelHigueraDev/discord-card-react/README.md

   // If set to "game", the behavior is the same as default
   // If set to "spotify", the Spotify card will be given priority over the Game card priority="none"
-  // If true, time elapsed in activity will be displayed displayElapsedTime="true"
+  // If enabled, time elapsed in activity will be displayed (Default: true) displayElapsedTime="true"
   // (Optional) Customize the "elapsed" string and alignment (left, right) of the time for i18n timeElapsedText = "elapsed"